Sometimes you just want a pizza.

 - Large pinch cayenne pepper

-- Toppings: tomato sauce, massage kale, dairy-free cheese
+- Toppings: tomato sauce, massaged kale, dairy-free cheese

-- Remove from the oven and slice into pizza slices with a sharp knife or pizza cutter.
+Remove from the oven and slice into pizza slices with a sharp knife or pizza cutter.
 Serve with desired toppings such as tomato sauce, massaged kale and my dairy-free cheese.
+Serve immediately.